Derek-Ashmore/terraform-testing-examples/README.md

 * I haven't found a good way to test module output values
 * Interrogating complex attributes (e.g. Azure subnet delegations) are not easy or obvious.
 * Multi-line conditions in test assertions are *not* supported.
 Conditions must be one and only one line.
-* Variable inputs to modules used in the test setup aren't allowed.
-This makes it difficult to genericize common test setup code.
+* Variable inputs to modules used in the test setup are allowed, but do not follow the syntax you're used to.
+Variables are specified in "variable" blocks, not as arguments to the module call.
 * Github workflows to automatically run tests were very easy to set up.
 See [our local workflow](.github/workflows/test-all-modules.yml)
+* True test-driven development (TDD) has finally arrived.
+It's wonderful!

 ## Module Inventory